timbeccue/tictactoe/README.md

 # tictactoe

-Run a game by running game.py
+Start a game by running game.py

 Specify human or random players in game.py's main function.